elasticio/elasticio.github.io/_developer-guide/building-nodejs-component.md

 order: 2
 ---

-Node.js is one of the supported languages at {{site.data.tenant.name}} platform.
+The {{site.data.tenant.name}} platform supports `Node.js` programming language for building integration components.

-To get you started we have created a [Petstore component](https://github.com/elasticio/petstore-component-nodejs "Petstore Node.js component") which you can use to write your own one.
+To help you create a component in `Node.js` we have created a simple [Petstore component in Node.js](https://github.com/elasticio/petstore-component-nodejs "Petstore Component in Node.js") which connects to the [Petstore API](https://petstore.elastic.io/docs/ "Petstore API") and demonstrates multiple features of the platform.

 ## node.js component structure overview